Take the First Step Toward Your Electrical Career Now!

 The BLS description of this career states in many cases that you’ll also “help engineers design and develop computers, communications equipment, medical monitoring devices, navigational equipment. ...

 “They often work in product evaluation and testing, and use measuring and diagnostic devices to adjust, test, and repair equipment.
 They are also involved in the manufacture and deployment of equipment for automation.”

 You may work full time in factories or repair shops.
 Others may decide to freelance.

-To become an electrical systems technician, the minimum requirement is an associate degree or certificate from a trade school.
-The programs will include coursework covering various aspects of electronic equipment from personal electronic equipment to larger commercial products.
-There are also expected courses in circuitry, fiber optics, computer programming, and much more.
+To become an electrical systems technician, the minimum requirement is an associate degree or certificate from a local electrical trade school.

-To earn an associate degree will take a minimum of two years, while earning a trade school certification will take approximately one year.
+To earn an associate degree will take a minimum of two years, while earning a trade school certification or diploma will take approximately one year.

 The average yearly salary for electrical and electronics engineering technicians was $69,070 per year in 2021.
 The highest 10 percent earned over $99,210.